rancher-sandbox/cluster-api-provider-elemental/demo/README-Rancher.md

 ## Preparation

+The following was tested on a fresh server **openSUSE Tumbleweed** installation.

 1. Deploy 1 machine for Rancher deployment.
    This depends on `git`, `make`, `go`, `docker`, `kind`, `helm`, `kubectl`, and `clusterctl`.